Practice overview

 • Acted (led by Roderick Cordara KC) for the claimant in a multi-million pound probate dispute involving allegations of breach trust and fiduciary duty.
 The claim concerned funds which had been misappropriated from the estate and connected secret profits.

-• As a pupil, preparing advice for the trustees of a BVI trust on issues of limitation.
+• As a pupil, prepared advice for the trustees of a BVI trust on issues of limitation.
 The case concerned proprietary claims arising from the transfer of shares between companies within a complex offshore structure.

-Theo's insights & events View all thought leadership View all events
+Trusts, probate and estates: contentious insights & events View all thought leadership View all events

 1. Placeholder